 High blood pressure, also called hypertension, is a common health problem.
-In fact, almost half of adults in the U.S. have hypertension, according to the Centers for Disease Control and Prevention (CDC).
-It’s a condition that affects men and women.
+Nearly 120 million Americans have hypertension, according to the Centers for Disease Control and Prevention (CDC).
+The condition affects both men and women.

-While pregnant, women can have hypertension for a number of reasons.
+Pregnant women can have hypertension for many reasons.
 Some already have high blood pressure before their pregnancy.
 Others may only develop high blood pressure while they are expecting, with their blood pressure often returning to normal after they give birth, a condition known as gestational hypertension.

-However, although preeclampsia is also a pregnancy-associated hypertension condition, it is a particularly dangerous form of high blood pressure for both anexpectant mom and her unborn baby.
+Although preeclampsia is also a pregnancy-associated hypertension condition, it is a particularly dangerous form of high blood pressure for both an expectant mom and her unborn baby.

-If you wonder what distinguishes preeclampsia from other forms of hypertension, there are several factors: It typically arises after the 20th week of pregnancy or after giving birth (postpartum preeclampsia).
-And it is a serious blood pressure disorder that can affect and even damage other organs in a pregnant woman’s body, according to the American College of Obstetricians and Gynecologists (ACOG).
+Several factors distinguish preeclampsia from other forms of hypertension.
+It typically arises after the 20th week of pregnancy or after you deliver (postpartum preeclampsia).
+It is a serious blood pressure disorder that can affect and even damage other organs in your body, according to the American College of Obstetricians and Gynecologists (ACOG).

-Preeclampsia occurs in about 3.4 percent of U.S. pregnancies, the National Institutes of Health (NIH) notes.
+Preeclampsia occurs in about 5 to 7 percent of U.S. pregnancies, the National Institutes of Health notes.
 Although the exact cause of the condition isn’t known, researchers have identified risk factors.

 Having a sister or mother who experienced preeclampsia, being African American, and being older than 35 when you are pregnant place you at moderate risk.
 Obesity and in vitro fertilization can also raise your odds of developing preeclampsia.

-A pregnant woman is diagnosed with preeclampsia when she has hypertension and signs her body’s normal regulatory systems are showing signs of damage.
-One of these signs is an abnormal amount of protein in the urine (proteinuria).
-Sudden weight gain and swelling in the face and hands often occurs, too.
+You are diagnosed with preeclampsia when you have hypertension and signs your body’s normal regulatory systems are showing signs of damage.
+One sign is an abnormal amount of protein in your urine (proteinuria).
+Sudden weight gain and swelling in your face and hands often occurs, too.

-If preeclampsia is worsening, other signs doctors call “severe features” can appear.
+If preeclampsia is worsening, other signs doctors call severe features can appear.
 For example, blood tests may reveal a low number of platelets — blood cells your body needs to produce clots to stop bleeding.
-What’s more, if hypertension causes blood vessel damage, abnormal liver and kidney function can occur as well as changes in vision, fluid in the lungs, and difficulty breathing.
-Pain over the upper abdomen, severe headaches, and extremely high blood pressure readings are also noted as “severe features,” ACOG explains.

 Preeclampsia needs medical care